BedirK/PowerBI-Projects/README.md

 - ### [Project 02 - Retail Analysis](https://github.com/BedirK/PowerBI-Projects/tree/main/Projects/Project02)
 This dataset was obtained using sales data from two retail chains based in Australia, with data spanning from January 2016 to July 2017.
-There will be a summary dashboard that will give an overall picture of the business units and how they're performing.
+The "Summary Dashboard" gives an overall picture of the business units and how they're performing.